creativecreatorormaybenot/clock/README.md

 ## TODO

+* Use shadows in the text styles.

+* Find out a way to disable `SafeArea` from `ManualCustomizer` and then restore default clock helper.

 * Ideas for weather condition animations:

   + Windy: trim path of first the primary and then the smaller ones.